Sen. Schiff introduces bill restricting Defense Department AI use

 What happened

-UPI reports Sen. Adam Schiff (D-Calif.) introduced the Human Authority in Lethal Operations Act on Monday, a bill aimed at limiting the Department of Defense's use of AI in lethal strikes.
-Per UPI, the bill would address deployments of autonomous and semi-autonomous weapons and AI-enabled surveillance systems, require personnel who authorize use of force involving such systems to maintain records of the decision-making process including how targets are selected, and subject those systems to a formal review process.
-UPI quotes Schiff: "There are good reasons to use AI technology to advance our national security," and he said "we cannot depend on technology alone to guide us, particularly when the risks of harm can be fatal."
+UPI reports Sen. Adam Schiff (D-Calif.) introduced the Human Authority in Lethal Operations Act, a bill aimed at limiting the Department of Defense's use of AI in lethal strikes.
+Per UPI and The Hill, the bill would set oversight for autonomous and semi-autonomous weapons and AI-enabled surveillance systems, establish a clear chain of command under which a designated commander has final say over force decisions involving such systems, and require personnel to maintain records of their decision-making, including how targets are selected, for after-the-fact review.
+The Hill reports it would also bar the military from using AI to monitor individuals engaged in constitutionally protected activities, keep human involvement in nuclear-weapons decisions, and restrict purchases of Americans' personal data from third parties in some cases.
+UPI quotes Schiff: "There are good reasons to use AI technology to advance our national security," adding, "we cannot depend on technology alone to guide us, particularly when the risks of harm can be fatal."

 What to watch